Master PHPUnit Testing with MariaDB Integration for Developers

 Introduction

 PHPUnit is an essential tool for testing PHP code to ensure it behaves as expected.
-In this beginner-level guide, we’ll walk you through setting up a basic WordPress plugin that connects to an existing MariaDB database table named “people”.
+In this beginner-level guide, we’ll walk you through setting up a basic application that connects to an existing MariaDB database table named “people”.
 This tutorial will cover connecting to the database, retrieving data, updating records, inserting new records, and deleting records.

 Prerequisites